University Research Postdoctoral Fellowship

 The fellowship provides a $47,476 stipend plus benefits.
 In addition, the fellow receives $2,000 for support of research activities.
 Fellowships are available for up to two years.
 The initial appointment is for 12 months, but recipients may apply for a second year.

-- Letter of application that should address how participation in this program would contribute to the compelling interest of diversity at the University of Kentucky and in their profession.
+- Cover letter that should address how participation in this program would contribute to the compelling interest of diversity at the University of Kentucky and in the profession.
+A discussion of career and training goals should also be included.

 - Curriculum Vitae, including the references providing letters of recommendation.